agenteo/agenteo.github.com/source/_posts/2015-05-11-ignorance-driven-development.md

 You do not want to hear this from a tech lead or director.
 The sentence lacks the basic understanding of how software development works and someone like that shouldn't manage others.

+*One thing you can be sure of is that the domain is not going to remain static during the building process.
+It will change at a rate dictated by its markets and its own invention rate.* [Waltzing With Bears: Managing Risk on Software Projects](http://www.amazon.com/Waltzing-Bears-Managing-Software-Projects/dp/0932633609/ref=sr_1_1)

 **Requirements will change and software design has to adapt.**

 Software engineering is not like other forms of engineering where the product is limited by its physical form--once you build a pedestrian bridge it can't become a train bridge it will need to be rebuilt.
 Software is like a pedestrian bridge built with Lego bricks that can be reshuffled to become a train bridge using an evolving **supple design** as business requirements change.